orbitalconsortium/orbital-collection/memory-bank/activeContext.md

 - Explained how to deploy the collection with the container WASM attached
 - Described how to deploy a custom orbital template
 - Detailed how to deploy the sale alkane and purchase orbitals

+### Package Naming
+- Used consistent naming convention for all packages
+- Added descriptive suffixes to indicate component type
+- Ensured names reflect the project's purpose
+- Updated all references in documentation and code

 ## Next Steps